A Brief History Of The Water Softener

 You don’t hear to much more about softening water until the turn of the century.

 The first water softeners were big and clumsy by today’s standards, and really expensive.
 They had to be regenerated sometimes two or three times a day, and most people didn’t really understand the technology.
 As a result they were mostly for commercial use, and only the very rich really bought them.

 Finally in the 1920’s things began to change, and the first water softener company opened its doors in 1924 in North America.
 Water softeners were usually rented, and the media tank had to be replaced monthly with a new recharged media tank supplied by the company to keep you in soft water.

-This went on till about 1936 when it was discovered that water could be softened through ion exchange using synthetic resins.
-Research into this method of softening water continued into the 1940’s, until it finally came to the point as it is understood today.
+This went on till about 1936 when it was discovered that water could be softened through ion exchange using synthetic resins. (learn more about synthetic resins in this article) Research into this method of softening water continued into the 1940’s, until it finally came to the point as it is understood today.